 – From March to October, every Friday the food market Open Kitchen takes place in the Central market, with the local and international specialties cooked on site.

 – Make your trip to Ljubljana even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Ljubljana or around the area.
+Check out Tripadvisor for all the activities and organized tours in Ljubljana or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!